• Skip to primary navigation

 Instant Pot Rasmalai

-Rasmalai is a very famous Indian dessert made from paneer (Indian cottage cheese) balls cooked in milk and garnished with saffron, cardamoms and chopped pistachios.
+Rasmalai is a very famous Indian dessert made from paneer (Indian cottage cheese) balls cooked in milk and garnished with saffron, cardamoms, and chopped pistachios.

 5 Day Guide: